OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/ols.md

 ---
 title: ols
-description: This page explains how to perform an OLS regression on timeseries data using specific commands and parameters.
+description: "This page explains how to perform an OLS regression on timeseries data" using specific commands and parameters.
 It's useful for those working in data analytics or statistical modeling.
 keywords: